Insights and Updates

 SaaS: Monthly recurring billing and enterprise contracts (Net 30-45) produce the 30-45 day average.
 Annual prepayments cut DSO by 40-60% for companies that can push for them.

-Professional Services: Billing structures vary widely across project milestones, retainers, and hourly, and that variance shows up in DSO.
+Professional Services: Billing structures vary widely across project milestones, retainers, and hourly work, and that variance shows up in DSO.
 Companies sitting at 60 days are usually the ones without automated follow-up.

 Healthcare: Insurance claim processing takes 30-60 days on its own.
 Add prior authorization requirements (10-20 days) and a 5-15% denial rate requiring resubmission, and collections stretch fast.